Haselnussbomber/HaselTweaks/README.md

 ### Lock Window Position

-Lock window positions so they can't move.
+Lock window positions so you can't move them accidentally anymore.

 Adds a context menu entry for the title bar to "Lock/Unlock Position" (can be disabled).
 Alternatively it's possible to add windows by using the window picker in the configuration.

 ### Material Allocation

-Enhances the Island Sanctuarys "Material Allocation" window.
+Enhances the Islekeep's Index "Material Allocation" window.

 - Saves the last selected tab between game sessions.
 - Clicking on a gatherable item opens the Sanctuary Gathering Log with that item selected.